 Step Inside the Character

 Year 1 – Imagine if you could step inside the character in a picture book.
 Explore the Early Childhood short list using the Visible Thinking Routine – Step Inside the Character.
 Visit a previous Post for more information.

 Exploring story elements

 Year 2 – What makes a great picture book?
 Explore story elements of the short list Early Childhood books to design and create a diorama.
-Visit a previous Post for background and work samples or my TES page to upload the full lesson plan, question and planning worksheets.
+Visit a previous Post for work samples, a lesson sequence and templates.

 Colour – Symbol – Image

 Year 3 – Explore the short list Picture Books to discover what ideas and connections can be identified in picture books.
-Visit a previous Post for background and work samples or my TES page to upload the full lesson plan, response worksheets.
+Visit a previous Post for work samples, a lesson sequence and templates.

 Year 4 – Explore and examine the short list Picture Books to discover and identify visual literacy vocabulary and techniques used by the illustrator.
 Visit a previous Post Visual Literacy – Some Examples to access the guide and background.
 Additional information can be found via a Guest Post I wrote in 217 for Softlink.

 Create a display in the library that promotes the Book Week theme.

 Create a voting chart for younger students, provide each student with a star to place next to their favourite book.
 For older students create a Google Form or digital voting chart.